 For followers of Jesus with a curious intellect, there is a rich world of questions conventional Sunday sermons don't allow for, regardless of denomination.

 Gospel Conversations takes a creative approach to attaining a deeper understanding of the gospel and what it means to us today.
-Our speakers are not ministers, but range from a diverse community of Christian thinkers who lead their various fields of knowledge in history, design thinking, theology, and organisational leadership—among others.
+Our speakers are not ministers, but range from a diverse community of Christian thinkers who lead their various fields of knowledge in history, design thinking, theology, philosophy, and organisational leadership—among others.

-Each month we host a talk in Sydney, then publish it on tis website and as a podcast.
+Each month we host a live event in Sydney, then publish it as a podcast.